vlayer-xyz/monorepo/ethereum_history_api/oracles/README.md

 - Crypto punk account state at london block
 - USDC Circle balance as paris block

-To configure the data that will be prepared, manipulate `oracles/src/fixtures/config.ts` file.
-To add a certain Account enter block number and account address.
-To additionally add Storage slots from that account enter chosen storage keys.
+Fixture config is located at [`config.ts`](src/fixtures/config.ts) file.
+To add a certain Account enter `block number` and `account address`.
+To additionally add Storage slots from that account enter chosen `storage keys`.
 New configuration data needs to adhere to the format below:

 ```
 interface Fixture {
   blockNumber: bigint;
-  address: Address;
+  address?: Address;
   storageKeys?: Hex[];
 }
 ```

-Note: storageKeys field can be omitted if generating storage slots is not expected.
+Note: both `address` & `storageKeys` fields are optional.